Aristotle-Metadata-Enterprises/django-garnett/README.md

 Pros:
-* Fetching all translations for a models requires a single query
+* Fetching all translations for a model requires a single query
 * Translations are stored in a single database field with the model
-* Translations act like regular a field `Model.field_name = "some string"` and `print(Model.field_name)` work as you would expect
+* All translations act like regular a field `Model.field_name = "some string"` and `print(Model.field_name)` work as you would expect
 * Includes a configurable middleware that can set the current language context based on users cookies, query string or HTTP headers
-* Works nicely with Django Rest Framework
+* Works nicely with Django Rest Framework - translatable fields can be set as strings or as json dictionaries
+* Works nicely with Django `F()` and `Q()` objects within the ORM - and when it doesn't we have a language aware `LangF()` replacement you can use.

 Cons:
 * You need to alter the models, so you can't make third-party libraries translatable.